 Law & Inequality: A Journal of Theory and Practice was founded in 1981 under the direction of Professor Catharine MacKinnon.
-The Journal publishes articles by lawyers, law students, and non-lawyers in order to provide the intellectual insight and practical depth necessary for a true understanding of inequality.
+The Journal publishes articles by lawyers and non-lawyers in order to provide the intellectual insight and practical depth necessary for a true understanding of inequality.
 Articles focus on race, poverty, sexual orientation, gender, age, disability, and other unique issues of inequality.
 Journal articles can be social, empirical, doctrinal, experiential, literary, or community-based.

 page for a complete coverage of the journal.